ComradDoge/DogeEU4/README.md

 - A bunch of defines changes, mostly quality of life.
 - Loadings screens are 94% more weeby for the time being, this will most likely be gone at later stage.
 - Loading tips are 84% edgier, these might stay but probably remove the names.
+- HRE Dismantled Bookmark added, HRE related events or missions still need to be fixed

 -The Shattering - A list of countries and info about them as I am modding them.
 Might be useful for some. https://docs.google.com/spreadsheets/d/1og2tIyMGXKUlLNaUrCZJdBHX_L6_WSMLEeLxDdEiklY/edit#gid=0